demisto/content/Packs/Code42/Integrations/Code42/README.md

 ### 3. code42-departingemployee-add
 ---
-Add a user to the Departing Employee Lens
+Add a user to the Departing Employee List
 ##### Required Permissions

 This command requires one of the following roles: